IamWGO/todo-web-app/README.md

 - `GET /tasks/categories/{category_name}` Retrieves all tasks from a specific category.

 ## Frontend
 You should create a frontend using a Flask template.
 From this frontend, users should be able to view all tasks.
 For a higher grade (VG), there should also be a form where users can add a new task.
-The frontend is preferably placed in the root ("/").
+The frontend is preferably placed in the root ("/") and you can only run on Browser.

+    How to Config:
+        FLASK_APP=app.py
+        FLASK_ENV=development
+        FLASK_DEBUG=1
+    Run in terminal :
+        flask run

 ## Grading Criteria